EagleVee/mealnote/README.md

 This project is an assignment of Mobile Cloud Computing course.

-This project is the source code of an application that note your meal daily.
+This project is the source code of an application that helps you note down things.

 ## Student Information